Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Monika worked best in my small office/den, where the sofa needs to function like a real chair.
-That 20.75-inch seat depth kept me more upright during long laptop sessions, and the front edge stayed supportive when Marcus did his “perch and pop up” routine.
+In our testing, Monika made the most sense in a small office or den where the sofa has to sit more like a real chair than a lounge piece.
+The 20.75-inch seat depth kept us more upright during laptop sessions, and the front edge stayed supportive through repeated sit-to-stand use.

 What we liked

-• Upright support that works for laptop time
+• Upright support that works well for laptop time

-• Front edge stayed firm through repeated in-and-out sitting
+• Front edge stayed firm through repeated sit-to-stand use

 • Queen bed in a compact loveseat footprint